 Lakeport has several characteristics which increase the difficulty of improving the roadway system such as: hilly terrain; a relatively large amount of undeveloped land located within City limits; and many substandard roads.
 The City, however, has developed a systematic approach to improving the City's roadway system.
 Additional capacity is needed to carry the increased amount of projected traffic.
 The recommended improvements to the roadway system are organized under policies and implementation programs for System-wide Improvements, Route Completion, and Road Maintenance and Improvement.
-The City its first Capital Improvement Program in 2013.
 Current and planned projects in the Capital Improvements Program to address roadway system needs include First Street paving, road striping, Second Street sidewalk reconstruction, Hartley Street Safe Routes to School improvements, South Main Street rehabilitation program, and various road reconstructions and surface treatments.